 Store cooked salmon in an airtight container in the refrigerator for up to 3-4 days or in the freezer for up to 6 months.
 Reheat in the microwave or eat cold.

-You can enjoy the leftovers cold simply flaked over a salad or served the pan-seared salmon on toast with sliced tomato.
+You can enjoy the leftovers cold simply flaked over a wedge salad or serve the pan-seared salmon on toast with sliced tomato.

 To reheat your salmon return the fillets to a pan at medium-high heat and cook the skin side down until warmed through.
 Squeeze lemon juice onto the fillets to add some moisture back in, if needed.

-Here is some of my favorite recipes for what to serve with salmon.
+Here are some of my favorite recipes for what to serve with salmon.

 Pan Seared Salmon

 - 8 oz salmon fillets (2 4 ounce portions)